microsoft/AirSim/docs/camera_views.md

 # Camera Views

-The camera views that are shown on screen are the camera views you can fetch via the DroneControllerBase::getImageTypeForCamera API.
+The camera views that are shown on screen are the camera views you can fetch via the [simGetImage API](apis.md).
-Note that getImageForCamera returns .png compressed images.

 ![Cameras](images/cameras.png)

 From left to right is the depth view, segmentation view and the FPV view.
-These views must be visible in order for getImageForCamera to work.
-In fact getImageForCamera will make them visible if they are not already.

 ## Depth View